Australian Capital Territory coronavirus update

 See the latest about COVID-19 and donating blood in the Australian Capital Territory.

-Is it safe for people to donate during the lockdown?
+Is it safe for people to donate with the current community transmission?

 Our donor centres are very low risk places to visit and we are taking all necessary steps to ensure that stays the case.